-Note that a general home inspector—whose average cost ranges from $278 to $390 —might suggest a separate inspection by a specialist if they spot a potential problem but think an expert should evaluate it further.
+Note that a general home inspector—whose average cost ranges from $280 to $400—might suggest a separate inspection by a specialist if the inspector spots a potential problem but thinks an expert should evaluate it further.

 Heating and Air System

-An older property might not have a HVAC system at all, in which case you might want to research and price out the purchase (and installation) of one via a local company.
+Does the house you’re considering have an HVAC system?
+An older property might not, in which case you might want to research and price the purchase and installation of a system.

-Ask your home inspector to check all plumbing work for possible leakage, as a leaky pipe can lead to water damage and therefore additional repair work.
+Ask your home inspector to check all plumbing work for possible leakage, as a leaky pipe can lead to water damage and additional repair work.